 - Drink at least one litre of water, in addition to your tea

-- If you drink a lot of tea and are over 40years old (male or female) ensure you eat a lot of calcium rich foods including seeds, nuts and Asian green vegetables.
+- If you drink a lot of tea and are over 40 years old (male or female) ensure you eat a lot of calcium rich foods including seeds, nuts and Asian green vegetables.